rust-lang/rust/text/0000-unix-socket.md

     ///
     /// The `send` method may be used to send data to the specified address.
-    /// `recv` and `recv_from` will only receive data from that address. pub fn connect<P: AsRef<Path>>(&self, path: P) -> io::Result<()> {
+    /// `recv` and `recv_from` will only receive data from that address.
+    ///
+    /// `path` may not contain any null bytes. pub fn connect<P: AsRef<Path>>(&self, path: P) -> io::Result<()> {
         ...
     }